dummy127/Angular_PV/readme_file.txt

 ng generate component your_component_name //to create a new component

 short cut for the above command is :ng g c your_component_name

+// to create custom pipes use the following command
+        ng g p your_pipe_name